Plugins

 @glubean/browser) — Puppeteer-powered browser automation - GraphQL (

-@glubean/graphql) — Typed GraphQL queries and mutations
+@glubean/graphql) — Typed GraphQL queries, mutations, and contract protocol - gRPC (